saelay/trdp-mirror/spy/linux32/readme.txt

 TRDP SPY
 ----------------------------------
 Requirements:
-Wireshark version 1.8.3
+Wireshark version 2.2.7

 Features:
-1. User data interpretation support
-2. support available for SDTv2
+1. TRDP header parser

 Installation Instruction:
-Copy packet-trdp_spy.so into plugin directory
+Copy trdp_spy.so into plugin directory
 Set in Edit/Preferences/TRDP your specific trdp_config.xml.
 This is needed to interpret the transmitted user data.